1997–98 Houston Rockets season

-Clyde Drexler led the team with 18.4 points, 5.5 assists and 1.8 steals per game, and contributed 106 three-point field goals, while Kevin Willis stepped up in Olajuwon's absence, averaging 16.1 points and 8.4 rebounds per game, Olajuwon provided the team with 16.4 points, 9.8 rebounds, 1.8 steals and 2.0 blocks per game, and Charles Barkley provided with 15.2 points and 11.7 rebounds per game, and played half of the regular season off the bench as the team's sixth man.

-In addition, second-year guard and three-point specialist Matt Maloney contributed 8.6 points per game, and led the Rockets with 126 three-point field goals, while Mario Elie and Eddie Johnson both averaged 8.4 points per game each.
-Meanwhile, three-point specialist Matt Bullard provided with 7.0 points per game, second-year forward Othella Harrington averaged 6.0 points and 3.6 rebounds per game, rookie shooting guard, and second-round draft pick Rodrick Rhodes contributed 5.8 points per game, and Brent Price provided with 5.6 points and 2.7 assists per game.
+Clyde Drexler averaged 18.4 points, 5.5 assists and 1.8 steals per game, and contributed 106 three-point field goals, while Willis averaged 16.1 points and 8.4 rebounds per game, and Olajuwon provided the team with 16.4 points, 9.8 rebounds, 1.8 steals and 2.0 blocks per game.
+In addition, Barkley provided with 15.2 points and 11.7 rebounds per game, while second-year guard, and three-point specialist Matt Maloney contributed 8.6 points per game, and led the Rockets with 126 three-point field goals, and Mario Elie and Eddie Johnson both averaged 8.4 points per game each.
+Meanwhile, three-point specialist Matt Bullard provided with 7.0 points per game, second-year forward Othella Harrington averaged 6.0 points and 3.6 rebounds per game, Rhodes contributed 5.8 points per game, and Brent Price provided with 5.6 points and 2.7 assists per game.

 During the NBA All-Star weekend at Madison Square Garden in New York City, New York, Drexler won the inaugural NBA 2Ball Competition, along with Cynthia Cooper of the WNBA's Houston Comets.
 Meanwhile, Rhodes was selected for the NBA Rookie Game, as a member of the Western Conference Rookie team.
+Neither Drexler, Olajuwon or Barkley were selected for the 1998 NBA All-Star Game.
+The Rockets finished 17th in the NBA in home-game attendance, with an attendance of 670,117 at The Summit during the regular season.

+NBA playoffs

-In the Western Conference First Round of the 1998 NBA playoffs, in a rematch of last season's Western Conference Finals, the Rockets took a 2–1 series lead over the top-seeded Utah Jazz.
-However, in Game 4, Barkley went down with a torn triceps muscle injury in a 93–71 home loss to the Jazz.
-Without Barkley, the Rockets would lose Game 5 to the Jazz on the road, 84–70, thus losing the series in five games.
-It was the first time the Rockets lost in the opening round of the playoffs since 1991.
+In the Western Conference First Round of the 1998 NBA playoffs, and for the second consecutive year, and the fourth time in five years, the Rockets faced off against the top–seeded, and Midwest Division champion Utah Jazz, who were led by the trio of All-Star forward Karl Malone, All-Star guard John Stockton, and Jeff Hornacek.
+In a rematch of last year's Western Conference Finals, and with the series tied at 1–1, the Rockets won Game 3 over the Jazz at home, 89–85 at The Summit to take a 2–1 series lead.
+However, Barkley suffered a torn triceps muscle injury in Game 4, in which the Rockets lost to the Jazz at home, 93–71.
+Without Barkley, the Rockets lost Game 5 to the Jazz on the road, 84–70 at the Delta Center, thus losing in a hard-fought five-game series.
+It was the first time that the Rockets lost in the opening round of the NBA playoffs since the 1990–91 season.

 The Jazz would go on to lose in six games to the 2-time defending NBA champion Chicago Bulls in the 1998 NBA Finals for the second straight year.